BFS versus DFS for fixed-level targets in ordered trees: Introduction

 Note that each tree in $\mathcal{T}_{n}$ has $n+1$ nodes.
 The \emph{level} of a node $v$ is the length of the unique path from $v$ to the root; thus the root is at level $0$.
 Trees will be drawn with the root at the top.

 For trees, BFS explores the entire neighborhood of the current node and then continues its execution recursively with the children of the current node one-by-one, while DFS follows one path for as long as possible and backtracks when stuck.
 DFS is equivalent to a pre-order traversal of the tree, that is, the root is visited first and then recursively the subtrees from left to right.
-The tree search variants of BFS and DFS do not remember which nodes were already visited since each node can only be reached in one possible way during their executions in trees.
-Figure \ref{fig:bfs_dfs_order} illustrates the orders in which BFS and DFS will explore the nodes of a particular tree.
+Figure \ref{fig:bfs_dfs_order} illustrates the orders in which BFS and DFS will explore the nodes of a particular tree, if the initial node is the root.

-Let us call these orders the \emph{bfsScore} and the \emph{dfsScore} of a node $v$, defined as follows:
+Let us call the label received by a node $v$, when doing the traversals, the \emph{bfsScore} and the \emph{dfsScore} of $v$, respectively.
+We define them formally as follows:

-Importantly, $\bfsScore(v)$ and $\dfsScore(v)$ also give the number of steps taken in searching for $v$ when using BFS and DFS, respectively.
+It is important to note that $\bfsScore(v)$ and $\dfsScore(v)$ also give the number of steps taken in searching for $v$ when one starts at the root and uses BFS and DFS, respectively.
 Thus, these two quantities measure the time complexity of the two algorithms when the target is $v$.

 Our goal will be to compare the average time complexity of BFS and DFS---i.e., the average $\bfsScore$ and the average $\dfsScore$---under a minimal set of assumptions for the search.
-In particular, consider a search from the root of some tree $T$ to a specific target node $x$ in $T$, by using BFS or DFS.
-The only thing we will assume is that $T\in \mathcal{T}_{n}$ and that we have a function telling us whether the current node is the target $x$.
-However, we do not know the number of children of the current node or anything else about it.

-First, given that we have no information about $x$, it is reasonable to assume that it is chosen uniformly at random among all the nodes in the trees in $\mathcal{T}_{n}$.
-Then, it is readily seen that the expected number of steps needed to reach $x$ is the same for both BFS and DFS, namely

-However, if $x$ is a random node selected uniformly from all nodes at a fixed level $\ell$ among the trees in $\mathcal{T}_{n}$, can we say which of the two algorithms will have smaller expected number of steps?
+In particular, consider a search from the root of some tree $T\in \mathcal{T}_{n}$ to a specific target node $x$ in $T$, by using BFS or DFS.
+We assume that we have a function telling us whether the current node is the target $x$, but we do not know the number of children of the current node or anything else about it.
+If the target $x$ is chosen uniformly at random among all the nodes in the trees in $\mathcal{T}_{n}$, then it is readily seen that the expected number of steps needed to reach $x$ is the same for both BFS and DFS, namely Would this change if the level of the target node is fixed?
+We compare the expected number of steps of the two algorithms, if $x$ is selected uniformly at random from all nodes at a fixed level $\ell$ among the trees in $\mathcal{T}_{n}$?
 For instance, when $n=3$ and $\ell=2$, we have $5$ such nodes as seen in Figure~\ref{fig:n3l2}.
 Note that under this setting, the chance for $T$ to be each of the trees in $\mathcal{T}_{n}$ is not the same, but it is proportional to the number of nodes at level $\ell$.